How to reduce your household waste

 Various old broken parts of a house, including a wooden door and rusty cabinets

-The UK produces around 100 million tonnes of waste every year and a lot of this rubbish ends up in landfill sites.
+The UK produces around 100 million tonnes of waste every year, and a lot of this rubbish ends up in landfill sites.
 As waste decomposes, it releases methane and carbon dioxide (CO2) and these greenhouse gases have a significant negative impact on our environment.

-Methane and carbon dioxide make up 90 to 98% of landfill gas, so it’s important that we take steps to reduce how much waste we send to landfill each year.
-Many of us are already making conscious efforts to recycle more, buy less plastic packaging and shop for clothes second hand, but there are always extra steps you can take.
-If you’d like to reduce the amount of waste produced by your home or business, read on for four small changes you can make.
+Many of us are already making conscious efforts to recycle more, buy less plastic packaging, and shop for clothes second-hand, but there are always extra steps you can take.
+If you’d like to reduce the amount of waste produced by your home or business, read on for some changes, small and large, you can make.

 Ditch plastic bags

-Plastic waste takes hundreds of years to decompose in landfill sites and loose plastic bags can also cause harm to wildlife in our oceans.
-Get into the habit of carrying a reusable recycled plastic or cloth bag each time you go to the supermarket to reduce the amount of plastic bags you use.
-Keep them by the door or in the boot of your car so that they’re easier to remember and you always have one to hand.
+Plastic waste takes hundreds of years to decompose in landfill sites, and loose plastic bags can cause harm to wildlife in our oceans.
+Get into the habit of carrying a reusable recycled plastic or cloth bag each time you go to the supermarket, to reduce the amount of plastic bags you use.

-Plan your meals
+Plan your meals to avoid food waste

-Food waste is a huge problem in UK households and research shows that 70% of the food we throw away is edible.
+Food waste is a huge problem in UK households, and research shows that 70% of the food we throw away is edible.
 Taking the time to plan your meals for the week is one of the best ways to be more efficient and waste less food.
-You can also batch cook meals for the freezer if ingredients are close to going off.
+Your approach to food and cooking will really impact the way you go about this – whether you only buy ingredients you need for recipes, or you only create recipes using what you already have in the fridge, freezer and cupboards.

 Set up a compost